 Because many of the people you speak to are in the early stages of the buyer’s journey, they are likely going to need time before deciding on a purchase.
 Remember the purpose of the booth is two-fold: increased name recognition and gathering high-quality leads.

-“Occasionally we’d make a sale, but that’s not why we were there,” said Eigel.
+“Occasionally we’d make a sale, but that’s not why we were there,” said Ecohouse.
 “It’s about getting your name out there in the community.
 These people may not call you for a year, but when they’re ready, they have your card.”